Skip to main content

 Random House | 9780593734056 | Published May 6, 2025

-Sandy thought she was making her greatest mistake yet when she got unexpectedly pregnant in her mid-thirties by a dating-app flop.
-Now, her baby Rosie is the love of her life but trying to co-parent with her daughter’s dad, a wannabe rock star, is a challenge --- and seems to be veering into catastrophe territory when Sandy finds out through social media that her daughter has a half-sibling Sandy doesn’t know anything about.
+Sandy thought she was making her greatest mistake yet when she got unexpectedly pregnant in her mid-30s by a dating-app flop.
+Now, her baby Rosie is the love of her life.
+But trying to co-parent with her daughter’s dad, a wannabe rock star, is a challenge --- and seems to be veering into catastrophe territory when Sandy finds out through social media that her daughter has a half-sibling Sandy doesn’t know anything about.
+Enter her ex’s ex, Stephanie, the other mother.
+When the two women meet, they are shocked to learn how much they have in common.
+Now Sandy needs to figure out what her and Rosie’s family looks like with all these new additions.
+Could life in a “mommune” be the answer to her prayers, or just a new brand of chaos?

 Home of the American Circus by Allison Larkin - Fiction, Women's Fiction